Italy's M5S to unveil new EU group in January

 "Italy's place is at the centre of the eurozone," he said.

-If M5S' new group poached MEPs from the far right and if Italy and the EU avoided a budget clash, that would bode well for Europe's fortunes in the coming years.
+If M5S' new group poached MEPs from the far right and if Italy avoided an EU budget clash, that would bode well for Europe's fortunes in the coming years.

 But Di Maio also pledged to wage war against German and EU commission-led austerity after next May's vote.